DanOlinski/code-Library/SettingUpWSL2/Readme.txt

 -There is a second Windows terminal (you find it by searching PowerShell)

 *wsl = this is a program that allows you to open a linux terminal inside of windows.
-To install it type wsl –-install in windows command prompt
+To install it type wsl –-install -d Ubuntu in windows command prompt